 - Letters and Case reports.
 Manuscript submitted before July 1, 2020: € 350 (plus VAT when needed), afterwards, 2020: € 400 (plus VAT when needed).

-- Guideline Articles, Comments, as invited Reviews and invited Editorials.
+- Guideline Articles, Comments, as invited Reviews, invited Perspective articles and invited Editorials.
 Free of charge.

 During submission, authors are asked to disclose any potential conflict of interest by filling in a form prepared by the International Committee of Medical Journal Editors.
 For information on conflict of interest, see Disclosure of financial and non-financial relationship and activities, and conflicts of interest in Our Policies